jam-py-v5/gnucash-2-web/README.md

 ```
 ./server.py
 ```
 That's it.
-The Web app is created from scratch.
+The Web app is created from scratch with zero coding.

 Access Web app as usual.

 If one needs a DB schema from mysql or some other database, extract DB schema in some other way first.
 Name it schema.sql and run the same script.
 Adjust ai8.py if needed tho.
 Use AI for this.

 **Or, Import tables manually from Jam.py using a supported database** (slower, but takes only 30 mins or so).
 No need for any script to add tables to Jam.py.
 It is all **no code** at this stage.